Project

 Wisconsin

-- Corrine Hendrickson- Founding Member of Wisconsin Early Childhood Action Needed (WECAN), Owner and Educator of Corrine’s Little Explorers Family Child Care
+- Corrine Hendrickson, Founding Member of Wisconsin Early Childhood Action Needed (WECAN), Owner and Educator of Corrine’s Little Explorers Family Child Care

-- Erin Arango-Escalante- Administrator, Division of Early Care and Education, Wisconsin Department of Children and Families
+- Erin Arango-Escalante, Administrator, Division of Early Care and Education, Wisconsin Department of Children and Families

 - State Rep. Jill Billings

-- Ruth Schmidt- Executive Director, Wisconsin Early Childhood Association (WECA)
+- Ruth Schmidt, Executive Director, Wisconsin Early Childhood Association (WECA)

 Vermont

-- Chloe Learey (Executive Director, Winston Prouty Center for Child and Family Development)
+- Chloe Learey, Executive Director, Winston Prouty Center for Child and Family Development

-- Sherry Carlson (Chief Program Officer, Let’s Grow Kids)
+- Sherry Carlson, Chief Program Officer, Let’s Grow Kids

 Topics for Each Learning Community

-Over the course of the year we will meet for 15 one-hour sessions on topics ranging from wage increase mechanisms and access to benefits, to building political power with early educators.
-Stay tuned as we add related resources.
+Throughout 2022 we met as a group for 15 one-hour sessions on topics ranging from wage increase mechanisms and access to benefits, to building political power with early educators.
+See below for slides and summary sheets for each topic.

 Introductions, overview of the Learning Community & creating shared goals.